 Instructions

-- Season the eggplant with kosher salt on both sides (I used about 1 teaspoon).
-If you have the time, set the eggplant aside and let it “sweat” for about 20 to 30 minutes then wipe off the beads of water and any excess salt.
-If you don’t have the time, you can season the eggplant lightly with kosher salt and move on to the next step.
+- “Sweat” the eggplant’s bitter water (optional).
+If you have the time, season the eggplant with salt on both sides (I used about 1 teaspoon).
+Let it “sweat” for about 20 to 30 minutes, then wipe off the beads of water and any excess salt.
+If you don’t have the time, you can season the eggplant lightly and move on to the next step.

-- Meanwhile, in a skillet, heat about 1 tbsp extra virgin olive oil.
-Cook the mushrooms over medium-high heat for about 5 minutes, tossing regularly until they gain some color.
+- Meanwhile, saute the mushrooms and spinach.
+In a large skillet over medium-high heat, heat about 1 tablespoon olive oil.
+Add the mushrooms and toss regularly until they gain some color, about 5 minutes.
 Stir in the spinach briefly until it wilts.
-Season with a little bit of kosher salt.
+Season with a pinch of salt.

-- Remove the eggplant from the oven.
+- Finish and serve.
 Arrange the mushroom and spinach mixture over the eggplant slices.
 Enjoy!

 Video